Isrealade/terraform-aws-vpc/examples/vpc/README.md

 This example demonstrates how to use the VPC module to create:

 - A VPC with public and private subnets across multiple Availability Zones
-- NAT Gateways and Internet Gateway
+- Internet Gateway and NAT Gateways (single NAT by default; optional per‑AZ NAT)
-- Route tables for public and private subnets
+- Single public route table; private route tables per‑AZ
 - Security groups with common ingress rules (SSH, HTTP, HTTPS, PostgreSQL)
 - Optional DB Subnet Group for RDS/Aurora
 - Gateway and Interface VPC Endpoints (S3, EC2, SSM)